 The amount of salt added may vary based on the saltiness of the broth.
 If using water, you may need to add a little more.

 I used an immersion blender to easily puree the soup in the pot.
 If you are working with a stand blender, be very careful transferring the soup since it will be hot.

 I topped the soup with some Kefalotyri that I had on hand and needed to use up.
 Kefalotyri is a hard cheese originating in Greece and Cyprus.
 It is made using sheep milk or a combination from sheep and goat.
-It is available in some import cheese sections of the grocery store, specialty cheese shops, and European food markets.
-I found it at a nearby Greek deli.
+It is available in some import cheese sections of the grocery store, specialty cheese shops, and markets with Mediterranean ingredients.
 If you are unable to find Kefalotyri, substitute with Mizithra, Feta, or simply omit the cheese.

 Looking for more recipes featuring Orzo?